Bluetick Coonhound

 Bluetick Coonhound History

-The Bluetick Coonhound’s history is as American as a breed gets, and the story behind them is as colorful as their coats!
+The Bluetick Coonhound’s history is as American as a breed gets, and the story behind them is as colorful as their coats.

 You can find a list of reputable Bluetick Coonhound breeders on the American Kennel Club’s website.
-The cost of Bluetick Coonhound puppies range from about $500-$1,200 per puppy and go up in price depending on their markings and pedigree.
-You can also reach out to Bluetick Coonhound rescue organizations to adopt a Bluetick or keep an eye out for the breed at your local animal shelter.
+The cost of Bluetick Coonhound puppies ranges from about $500 to $1,200 per puppy and increases in price depending on their markings and pedigree.
+You can also contact Bluetick Coonhound rescue organizations to adopt a Bluetick, watch for the breed at your local animal shelter, or keep an eye out for the breed at your local animal shelter, or search Chewy’s database of adoptable dogs in your area.

 FAQs